smokephisticated/smokephisticated/pages/bowls/bowls.md

 (Both sites tend to run store-wide sales more times than not)

-Each site has their own individual free-shipping policy - as well as solid customer service for any deliverey issues or general questions/concerns you may have.
+As well as the Piece Pipe from [Piecepipe.com](https://www.originalpiecepipe.com/?afmc=2f){target="_blank"}

-**Discreet packaging is also the norm for both shops** - just in case you'd rather keep your shopping habits to yourself * wink wink *
+**Discreet packaging is also the norm for both shops** - Don't stress; recieve your products packed into an unmarked box to avoid advertising your shopping habits.

-But why should you hear us out?

-<h5 class="heading-center">Our recommendations are sourced straight from the community:</h5>

-Our suggestions strongly stem off of genuine customer feedback left by real and satisfied stoners that have gone through the exact deciding process as you are now.
+The purpose of this guide is to guide smokers that are looking around for the best bowls

+A handpipe is the pistol in a stoner's arsenal.

 So wheather you're hoping to upgrade from make-shift bottles and cans, or if you're browsing for an addition to your collection - your future go-to piece could be found right on this page.